What is a savings account? Definition, how it works

 Consider using a savings calculator to determine how long it would take to reach a specific savings goal, based on how much you contribute to a savings account monthly.

-Savings accounts aren’t your only option when it comes to federally insured places to keep your money.
-There are other savings products offered by both banks and credit unions that are low-risk, liquid and interest-bearing.
+Savings accounts aren’t your only option when it comes to federally-insured places to keep your money.
+There are other savings products offered by both banks and credit unions that are low-risk and interest-bearing.

-• Certificates of deposit (CDs): CDs are time-deposit accounts.
+- Certificates of deposit (CDs): CDs are a time-restricted savings account.
 They hold your money for a specific period of time.
 In exchange, they pay a guaranteed fixed yield that’s generally higher than savings or money market accounts.
-The trade-off for the higher yield is that there’s no liquidity (without penalty) for an agreed-upon period of time, which can range from as short as a few months to as long as five years (in rare cases even longer).
-Unless you have a special type of CD, you’ll have to keep your money locked away for the duration of the term.
-If you withdraw cash early, you can get hit with a penalty that can eat up all of your interest earned and some of your principal.
+The trade-off for the higher yield is that you can’t take your money before the CDs maturity date without paying an early withdrawal penalty (though there are no-penalty CDs).
+CDs come in terms as short as a few months to as long as five years (in rare cases, even longer).